andela-stuff/world-class-team/week1/day3/README.md

-//standups
-//communication tools: Hangout (etiquette (like muting ur mic when not speaking), sharing screen,…), Slack calls,
+//communication tools: Hangout (etiquette (like muting ur mic when not speaking))
-//there are other similar tools but we hv chosen these because of feedback from Andela partners.
-U can use others (Skype, Bluejean[check spelling], Zoom…) [add links for download]
 //take-home: read on GitHub, PT

 ## Goals for the day